Sudan Agrominerals Project

 Regency’s technical team is leading an exploration programme across several agromineral-prospective concession areas in stable regions in the north of Sudan.

 Agrominerals form key components of fertilisers which help maximise crop production by contributing essential minerals and nutrients to soils.
 The Food and Agricultural Organization of the United Nations (“FAO”), estimates that world food production will need to rise by 70% to meet the demand of the global population growth forecasted by 2050.
 If the FAO’s predictions are correct, the importance of discovering new agromineral resources – phosphate, gypsum and potash in particular, will become critical.
 For food yields to increase at the rate projections could demand, essential crop nutrients must be provided.

-Located 200km north of Port Sudan on the Red Sea coast, the concession forms part of the extensive Red Sea rift system, known to host economic evaporite potash formations such as the Colluli Deposit of Eritrea†.
-Historic oil well data from a borehole drilled 12km south of the concession indicates potassium-rich salt (“potash”) horizons at depth.
+Located 200km north of Port Sudan on the Red Sea coast, the Block forms part of the extensive Red Sea rift system, known to host economic evaporite potash formations such as the Colluli Deposit of Eritrea†.
+Historic oil well data from a borehole drilled 2km south of the Block indicates potassium-rich salt (“potash”) horizons at depth.
 Preliminary interpretation of this data indicates that the salt horizons are likely to project to surface within the Red Sea concession.
-A 2013 trip to the area has also confirmed the presence of gypsum exposed at surface and work is currently underway to further delineate the extent and thickness of the formation.
-The next stage of fieldwork will be to confirm the existence, grade and mineralogy of any potash mineralisation at surface within the concession area.
-A recent application was made to extend the Red Sea concession in order to include additional areas of interest identified during field work.
+Trips to the area have also confirmed the presence of gypsum exposed at surface and work is currently underway to further delineate the extent and thickness of the formation.
+The next stage of fieldwork will be to confirm the existence, grade and mineralogy of any potash mineralisation at surface within the Block.

 The Changing Face of Sudan